 Between adding an incandescent bulb to the circuit and using a load resistor, the resistor is probably the preferred solution, as it's likely to require less maintenance long-term.

-The long-term solution for dimming LEDs with no flickering
+Long-term solutions for dimming LEDs with no flickering

 Though adding an incandescent bulb to the circuit and using a load resistor are both OK LED dimming solutions, they are only short-term fixes and don't get to the heart of the matter – incongruous pairing.